sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	`docker login https://gcr.io` (Note: you must use "https://" and not "http://" for the URL)

-6. Run the `build.sh` command with the `--docker-registry-url` argument.
+6. Run the `build.sh` command with the `--docker-registry-url` argument:

 	Provide your Google Cloud Platform (GCP) project name at the end of gcr.io